- Career + Alumni

 - About SCAD

-The safety of our students is always a top priority.
-Each year the university and the city of Savannah fire marshal inspect student rooms, walkways and common areas.
-These inspections are conducted annually to protect you from the risk of fire and personal property damage.
+Each year the university and the City of Savannah fire marshal inspect student rooms, walkways and common areas for potential fire hazards.
+These inspections are conducted annually to protect against property damage and personal injury.